bitwarden/help/_articles/importing/lastpass-enterprise-migration-guide.md

 - User A is part of the Tier 1 Support group, which has access to the Support Collection, with read-only permission.
 - User A is also a member of the Support Management group, which has access to the  Support Collection, with read-write access.
-- In this scenario, User A will be able to read-write to the collection.
+- In this scenario, User A will be able to read-write to the Collection.

 More information on permissions can be found on our help site [here.](https://bitwarden.com/help/article/user-types-access-control/#access-control)

 ## Migration support

 The Bitwarden Customer Success team is available 24/7 with priority support for Enterprise and Teams Organizations.
-If you need assistance or have questions, please do not hesitate to contact us here: [bitwarden.com/contact](https://bitwarden.com/contact)
+If you need assistance or have questions, please do not hesitate to contact us here: [bitwarden.com/contact](https://bitwarden.com/contact).

 ## Terms and equivalent references